 Yes.
 While most personal injury cases are settled between parties out of court, the Whaley Law firm prepares each case as if it will go to trial.
 We firmly believe preparation is a key factor in getting justice.
-No matter the nature of your case or severity of your injuries, we fully commit our resources and experience to building the most solid and successful legal strategy on your behalf.
-If we must file a lawsuit, we are prepared to do that to hold the negligent individual or company accountable.
+No matter the nature of your case or severity of your injuries, we fully commit our resources and experience to building the most solid and successful legal strategy on your behalf, aiming for a settlement you truly deserve.
+If we must file a personal injury lawsuit, we are prepared to do that to hold the negligent individual or company accountable.
 But we will not take this step without first consulting with you.
 Louisville attorney Aaron Whaley believes strongly in providing personalized attention to each client.
 You will have access to his personal cell phone number.
 You can reach him anytime with questions or concerns about the progress of your case.

 You deserve compensation for all your losses

 The accident that injured you may have been over in moments, but the consequences – physical, emotional, and financial – can stretch on for years.
 That starts with your medical bills, from the ambulance ride to the hospital to future surgery, like joint replacement, that may be decades down the road.
 You may be out of work for weeks or months, or you may have to change careers or have been permanently disabled.
 There are also the less tangible effects of an injury on your life, such as pain and suffering.